kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 svc-nodeport-httpd   172.17.0.3:80   8s
 ```

+Here we can see our service will forward traffic to the following ip address at this very moment in time.
+This info get's update in realtime.

 Now we no longer have to worry about the a pod's ip number changing, because if it does change the our service will automatically update update the endpoint with the new pod ip address.